 Avoid Clever Design

-If there is one thing that should be avoided, it is clever design as it can be distracting and rather annoying.
+If there is one thing that should be avoided, it is a clever design as it can be distracting and rather annoying.
 There are many graphic designers that believe that clever design is the way to go.
 However, they could not be more wrong.
 The truth is that they do not know anything about conversion-focused website design principles.
 They tend to go for the latest design trends and not something that offers convenient navigation.
-Bright colored images and backgrounds can distract visitors.
+Bright-colored images and backgrounds can distract visitors.

 On the other hand, websites that have minimal design also need to have sufficient writing to ensure that everything is clearly communicated.
 Their hamburger menu or unconventional navigation hides everything that is important.
 The design tends to be conceptual and does not communicate the business ideas efficiently.
 Such websites also get clever when it comes to copy.
 It takes a long time for visitors to figure out what the website is about.
 It is important to consider how the human brain and human eyes work.